some-username-here1/downloadsteamlibrarycovers/README.md

 Simply download the bat (or sh, if you're on Linux/OSX) and python files into a folder that you want to download the game covers into, then run the bat/sh file.
 ## Can I contribute to it?
 Of course!
 Any work that would help in making this python-powered script better is always useful!
+## Credits
+Thanks to Havatra on StackExchange for providing a base to the code which was provided in answer; from [url=https://gaming.stackexchange.com/a/359643/216848]here[/url]